International Engineering Program

 Dining Services

 Every resident of the IEP/TI House residence is provided with an on- site meal plan that is included in the housing fee.
 The chef will provide 15 meals a week, Monday through Friday.
-The dining room will remain open on the weekends and students may partake of prepared leftovers (unless otherwise stated by the chef) but may not use the kitchen equipment under any circumstances (insurance considerations primarily).
+The dining room will remain open on the weekends and students may partake in prepared leftovers (unless otherwise stated by the chef) but may not use the kitchen equipment under any circumstances (insurance considerations primarily).
 Residents must abide by the rules and regulations put forward by the chef.
 Residents who violate this policy will be referred to URI Student Conduct.

 In the event that classes are not held on a weekday and the chef is not in the kitchen (holidays/weather), meals will not be provided for residents.
 Note, there may be times when the IEP/TI house is unable to provide food (i.e. power outages due to inclement weather or acts of God).
 On these rare occasions, it will be up to the individual students to seek out and obtain their own food.
 The IEP/TI house is not responsible for providing food when its facilities are inoperable.